keptn-hotday-2021/keptn-hotday-2021/4-remediation.md

-# STILL NEED AN EXPLINATION OF WHAT WE'RE DOING HERE

 # Automating Operations & Remediation

 In this part of the workshop we are moving from *deploying* our applications to production to *operating* them in production and keep them healthy!
 This is the part that you might already be familiar with Dynatrace and its great A.I. assistant Davis that discovers production issues and its root cause automatically.
 In the next part, we are taking this even further with Keptn, which can automatically react on those identified problems and trigger counter-actions that will remediate the issue.
 Even more: Keptn will make sure that the issue is actually remediated, and if not, more remediation actions can be triggered.
 Exciting, right?